 Shaw was inspired to write Pygmalion by a number of sources.
 It’s based heavily on Ovid’s Pygmalion and Galatea, as well as the Charles Perrault version of Cinderella.
-The latter was the story of Pygmalion, the king of Cyprus, who has written off women because he thinks they’re all too flawed to deserve his attention.
+The former was the story of Pygmalion, the king of Cyprus, who has written off women because he thinks they’re all too flawed to deserve his attention.
 Funnily enough, the women who triggered his decision were prostitutes, which aren’t exactly typical women.
 Even so, Pygmalion is done.

 At least, that’s what he thinks.

-Pygmalion creates a sculpture of his ideal woman, and he soon falls in love with it.
+Pygmalion creates a sculpture of his ideal woman and he soon falls in love with it.
 Yeah, with the statue.
 He names it Galatea and even dresses it in clothes and jewelry.
 Aphrodite, the goddess of love, is inspired by Pygmalion’s ardor to bring the sculpture to life.
 Pygmalion can’t believe what’s happened to him, and he’s incredibly grateful to Aphrodite.
 He and Galatea marry, have a son, and bring offerings to Aphrodite for the rest of their lives.

-Perrault’s Cinderella is a bit more familiar to most people.
+Perrault’s Cinderella is familiar to most people.
 It’s very similar to the Disney version of the story, except that Cinderella goes to two balls instead of one and the mice aren’t handy with sewing.
 Not to mention, in this iteration, Cinderella gets to keep both glass slippers instead of one breaking.

 The parallels between Pygmalion and Shaw’s sources are obvious.
 Professor Higgins (Pygmalion) is so cynical that he brags he can make a gentlewoman out of a woman he considers little better than trash, but what he doesn’t anticipate is falling in love with his protegé.
 For Eliza, it’s a way out of poverty via a handsome prince.

 Shaw had one more inspiration for Pygmalion.
 The role of Eliza Doolittle was written for Mrs. Patrick Campbell, or Beatrice Stella Tanner, Shaw’s longtime pen pal.
-Shaw tried to seduce her, but Campbell would have none of it, and ended her relationship with him.
+Shaw tried to seduce her but Campbell would have none of it and ended her relationship with him.
 She still played the role of Eliza, though, despite being about twenty years older than her character, from 1914 until 1915.

 Another, probably unspoken inspiration for Pygmalion was Shaw himself.
 The man was his own Professor Higgins, as he was meticulously fastidious about life, his universe, and everything, which carried over into the writing of the play.
 When I first read it in college, I was struck by how much stage direction was written into it.
 There’s a lot.
 Other playwrights get by with minimal specifications of how they want their work to look, how the actors should read their lines and so on, but they generally don’t get ultra-detailed.
 Shakespeare, for instance, famously limited his directives to when actors should enter and exit, or maybe when he wanted kissing or sword fighting.
 Shaw made it clear right down to the fixtures on the set walls how Pygmalion would appear and sound.
 Eliza’s kimono was to be blue with white jasmine blossoms.
 Higgins’ laboratory was supposed to be a repurposed drawing room with double doors in the back and a comfortable leather chair by the fire.
 Everything just so.